bendiogene/recollection_hypothesis/README.md

 ## What mechanism allows to recall the details of a memory trace?

 Try to mentally picture the image of a cat.
 In this process, the word "cat" acted as a cue, and the fragile and non-persistent retrieved mental image is a *recollected memory*.
 Similar cue-based generative activities are ubiquitous in our lives, yet the underlying neural mechanisms are still a mystery.
 Neuroimaging and optogenetic-based studies suggest that cue-based recollection of memories involve the reactivation of the same neural ensembles which were active during perception (encoding).
-However, the exact neural mechanisms that mediate such reactivation remain unknown. *To date, no biologically plausible computational model succeeded to simulate a simple image reconstruction task, a target that we achieve in this paper.*
+However, the exact neural mechanisms that mediate such reactivation remain unknown. *To date, no biologically plausible computational model succeeded to simulate a simple image reconstruction task, a target that we achieve in this work.*

 ### 1. Memory Retrieval via Exact Neural Pathway Reversal

 We elaborate a simple biologically-plausible candidate mechanism explaining how such reinstatement could be implemented at the level of single neurons: *We propose that the very same neural pathways and neurons engaged during feed-forward perception are retraced in reverse during recall, thus recreating similar subjective experiences during memory retrieval.* Neural reinstatement is here the process where, starting from few sparse neurons such as concept cells (invoked thanks to a relevant internal or external cue), the entire details of a trace, stored in the cortex, are reactivated again.
 Similar to the trail left by Hansel and Grittel to retrieve their path back, the forward pathways leave traces in the forms of synaptic coupling between cells, which are used, by backpropagated currents, to retrieve their way back to all the neurons encoding the memory trace details.
 Anecdotally, the fact that such backward signals are transient and fading away in nature could explain the subjective non-persistent aspect of recalled memories and mental images.

-*In advancing this theory, we are acutely aware of its unorthodox nature and the paradigm shift it proposes*—challenging the conventional feed-forward neural computation with a model of backpropagative memory recollection. *We anticipate skepticism about biological plausibility* but we believe that our compelling computational evidence and thorough review of biological precedents, make a solid case for this novel framework.
-Beyond a mere theoretical proposition, this work is a call for a fundamental reevaluation of neural mechanisms through a fresh and critical lens.
+*In advancing this theory, we are aware of its unorthodox nature and the paradigm shift it proposes*—challenging the conventional feed-forward neural computation with a model of backpropagative memory recollection. *We anticipate skepticism about biological plausibility* but we believe that our compelling computational evidence and thorough review of biological precedents, make a solid case for this novel framework. *Beyond a mere theoretical proposition, this work is a call for a fundamental reevaluation of neural mechanisms through a fresh and critical lens*.

 ### 2. Overlooked Evidence for Biological Plausibility